zeshanmh/rct-obs-extrapolation/README.md

 # rct-obs-extrapolation
 Code for paper, "Falsification before Extrapolation in Causal Effect Estimation"

-**This repo is currently under construction.
-Check back later for end-to-end notebooks recreating the results of our NeurIPS 2022 Paper, "Falsification before Extrapolation in Causal Effect Estimation"**

 ## Datasets

 * ihdpFull.csv: Full covariate dataset with 985 observations and 103 variables